telerik/maui-docs/controls/chat/overview.md

 # .NET MAUI Conversational UI (Chat) Overview

 The Telerik UI for .NET MAUI Chat is a UI component that enables the implementation of conversational UI in .NET MAUI applications.
-It allows for the utilization of a chatbot framework, following a predefined logical tree, or integrating peer-to-peer chat capabilities.
+It allows for use of a chatbot framework, following a predefined logical tree, or integrating peer-to-peer chat capabilities.

 ![Chat Overview](images/chat-overview.png)